morgannprice/PaperBLAST/README.md

 Please put the blast executables (formatdb, blastall, and fastacmd) in the bin/blast/ subdirectory.

 Please put the usearch executable in the bin/ subdirectory.
-I have only tested usearch version 8.0.
+I am currently using usearch 10.0.

 The cgi/ subdirectory contains the common gateway interface script, litSearch.cgi, which is the interface for using PaperBLAST.